Medicinal properties of angelica (Angelica archangelica)

 Its flowers attract bees, so it serves for the production of honey.

-Formerly children were protected from witchcraft and spells by placing a leaf of wild celery in their neck.
+Formerly children were protected from witchcraft and spells by placing a leaf of wild angelica in their neck.

 The frosted stems are used as a delicacy in Spain and France.